Richard Gent | Tuesday June 04, 2024

 Rob Miller | Wednesday July 02, 2014

-Categories: A Level, OCR A Level, OCR A2, Hot Entries
+Categories: OCR A Level, OCR A2, A Level, Hot Entries

 click on image to enlarge F633: Global Cinema and Critical Perspectives F634: Creative Investigations in Film This scheme provides a basic outline, in terms of structure and timescales over the period of one academic year – it is expected throughout the year that teachers will generate their own additional resources and materials.
 Edusites Film have suggested only a research investigation for F634 and have recommended only that Film Regulation and Classification be studied for F633…